matthewAbianco/homework/README.md

 # HTML CSS Git Code Refactor Homework Week 1

-This is my first homework assignment that involved restructruing a CSS document to make it more user friendly for people who want to see and edit the code.
+This is my first homework assignment that involved restructruing a CSS document to make it more user friendly for people who want to view and edit the code.

 ---